squid-cache/squid-cache.github.io/Features/SmpScale.rst

  * memory object cache (in some environments),
  * disk object cache (except for Rock Store),
- * DNS caches (ipcache and fqdncache);
+ * DNS caches (ipcache and fqdncache),
- * SNMP stats -- there is an active project to allow such sharing;
+ * SNMP stats (there is an active project to allow such sharing),
- * helper processes and daemons.
+ * helper processes and daemons,
- * SSL session cache
+ * SSL session cache,
  * secure cache manager statistics (detailed [[Features/CacheManager#SMP_considerations|elsewhere]]).

 Cache indexes are shared without copying.
 Other shared information is usually small in terms of RAM use and is essentially copied to avoid locking and associated performance overheads.